Canton, Ohio: Economy

-The Canton area's economy is primarily industrial, with significant health care and agricultural segments.
+Canton's economy has traditionally been primarily industrial, with significant healthcare and agricultural segments.
 The city is home to the TimkenSteel Corporation, a major manufacturer of specialty steel.
-Several other large companies operate in the greater-Canton area, including Timken Company a maker of tapered roller bearings; Belden Brick Company, a brick and masonry producer; Diebold, a maker of ATMs, electronic voting devices, and bank vaults, and Medline Industries, a manufacturer and distributor of health care supplies.
+Several other large companies operate in the greater Canton area, including Timken Company, a maker of tapered roller bearings; Belden Brick Company, a brick and masonry producer; Diebold, a maker of ATMs, electronic voting devices, and bank vaults, and Medline Industries, a manufacturer and distributor of health care supplies.
 The area is also home to several regional food producers, including Nickles Bakery (baked goods), Case Farms (poultry), and Shearer's Foods (snack foods).
 Poultry production and dairy farming are also important segments of the Canton area's economy.

 Since 2000, Canton has experienced a very low unemployment rate.
 The healthcare sector is particularly strong, with Aultman Hospital and Mercy Medical Center among its largest employers.
 Nevertheless, as in many industrial areas of the United States, employment in the manufacturing sector is in a state of decline.
 LTV Steel (formerly Republic Steel) suffered bankruptcy in 2000.
 Republic Steel emerged and continues to maintain operations in Canton.
 Hoover Company, a major employer for decades in the region, reached an agreement to sell Hoover to Hong Kong-based Techtronic Industries.
 The main plant in nearby North Canton closed its doors in September 2007 due to classified reasons.
 On June 30, 2014, the Timken Company and TimkenSteel split, forming two separate companies at the urging of shareholders.
 The Timken Company relocated to neighboring Jackson Township, while TimkenSteel remains headquartered in Canton.
 In response to this changing manufacturing landscape, the city is undergoing a transition to a retail and service-based economy.